vladimirvivien/go-tutorials/README.md

 - Windows

 This means you can create your program from the comfort your Mac running OS X on a x86_64 and compile that code to run on Linux running on an ARM6.

+### Installing Go
+Go can be installed on your local machine in either of the following ways:
+- From archive files - for Linux, Mac OS, FreeBSD, and Windows
+- Installer - available for Mac OS and Windows
+- Build from source
+Use URL [https://golang.org/doc/install](https://golang.org/doc/install) to follow instruction on your preferred method of installation for your target environment.

 ## Setup your workspace
 Before you get introduced to your first Go program, let us take a moment to discuss your environment for local development.
 After you install your Go toolchain, it is crucial that you properly setup your workspace.
 It is an arbitrary directory which stores your Go source files, organized as packages, and built artifacts (such as object files and executable binaries) as shown in the following sample workspace: